 Students will receive both course credit and competitive compensation for their experiential learning in the program.

 Students interested in the social justice studies major or minor are encouraged to apply for the Ulrich Scholarship.
-Students compete for a single full-tuition scholarship and nine $20,000 scholarships.
+Students may receive scholarships ranging from $1,000 to $3,000.